h6465617468/Happy2EncryptedChat/README.md

 | `token` | Display Tokens ( It will return null because it is deleted instantly. ) |

 ### When you're done, you can run the command that shreds the free space on this disk
+If you don't know exactly what it does, don't use it.
 ```cmd
 cipher /w:C:\ /h:0
 ```